Optimal Inference of the Mean Outcome under Optimal Treatment Regime

 To establish efficiency optimality for inference on $V_0$ when nonregularity is allowed, we need to consider a new estimator class which bears the following properties: (1) its definition remains valid under nonregularity; (2) it should be general enough to include the proposed estimator and common estimators considered in both regular and nonregular case and (3) the variance bound exists and is meaningful.
-Considering all these criteria, one class naturally coming into our mind is the asymptotically linear estimator, as its definition only depends on linearity, and is free of path-wise differentiability and valid under nonregularity.
-Moreover, the asymptotic linear estimator includes not only the proposed adaptive smoothing estimator $\widehat{V}_{as}$ but also efficient regular estimators \citep{bickel1993efficient}, the most efficient ones among regular estimators for $V_0$, which we denote by $\widehat{V}_{er}$.
-However, deriving a variance lower bound for asymptotically linear estimators is well recognized as impossible as the class is too broad \citep{van2000asymptotic}.
-Therefore, appropriate constraints are needed for the class of asymptotic linear estimators to derive efficiency optimality for inference on the mean outcome under OTR, $V_0$, when nonregularity is allowed.
+Considering all these criteria, one class naturally comes to mind is the asymptotically linear estimator, as its definition only depends on linearity, and is free of path-wise differentiability and is valid under nonregularity.
+Moreover, the asymptotically linear estimator includes not only the proposed adaptive smoothing estimator $\widehat{V}_{as}$ but also efficient regular estimators \citep{bickel1993efficient}, the most efficient ones among regular estimators for $V_0$, which we denote by $\widehat{V}_{er}$.
+However, deriving a variance lower bound for asymptotically linear estimators is well recognized as impossible because the class is too broad \citep{van2000asymptotic}.
+Therefore, appropriate constraints are needed for the class of asymptotically linear estimators to derive efficiency optimality for inference on the mean outcome under OTR, $V_0$, when nonregularity is allowed.